Wellbeing support for adult social care staff

 TEWV NHS Trust Mindfulness for health and social care staff

 We know that social care staff care about looking after others.
 To look after others, it's important to take time to look after yourself too.
 Mindfulness is the natural capacity we all have to bring awareness and interest to what is happening in the present moment.
 Becoming more mindful can support our wellbeing and mental health.
-TEWV NHS Foundation Trust are offering a range of mindfulness sessions and courses to health and social care staff across the region.
+TEWV NHS Foundation Trust are offering a range of NHS: mindfulness sessions and courses to health and social care staff across the region.

 Skills for Care Wellbeing resource